rodrigodzf/DeepLearningForBela/README.md

 The samples assume you have a pretrained network exported in the `.tflite` or `.onnx` formats.
 There are some python scripts included that can be used to train and export such networks.

 wavetable - This is a simple generator that feds a sawtooth (or a sine) wave to a neural network.
 It is meant to be used in combination with a MLP and a TCN. linear - This is a simple linear Tensorflow Lite model.
 This sample does not use any of the frontends provided.
-The model can be generated using [this code](https://github.com/pelinski/bela-tflite-example/blob/main/python/model.ipynb).
+The model can be generated using [this code](https://github.com/pelinski/bela-tflite-example/blob/main/python/model.ipynb) or downloaded from [here](https://github.com/pelinski/bela-tflite-example/blob/main/bela-tflite-linear/model.tflite).

 <!-- threaded - A threaded sample that shows how to run inference neural network on a separate thread  -->